Learning low-rank latent mesoscale structures in networks: Markov-Chain Monte Carlo (MCMC) Motif-Sampling Algorithms

-Algorithm~\ref{alg:motif_inj} restricts the state space of the MCMC motif-sampling algorithms (see Algorithms~\ref{alg:glauber} and~\ref{alg:pivot}) onto the subset of injective homomorphisms $F\hookrightarrow \G$.
+Algorithm~\ref{alg:motif_inj} restricts the state space of the MCMC motif-sampling algorithms (see Algorithms~\ref{alg:glauber} and~\ref{alg:pivot}) {to} the subset of injective homomorphisms $F\hookrightarrow \G$.
 By the strong Markov property, this restriction is a Markov chain.
 Therefore, Algorithm~\ref{alg:motif_inj} is an MCMC algorithm for the injective motif-sampling problem.
 (See Proposition~\ref{prop:inj_motif_conv} for details.)
-When there are only a few injective homomorphisms $F\hookrightarrow \G$ relative to the number of homomorphisms $F\rightarrow \G$, the rejection step (i.e., the while loop) in Algorithm~\ref{alg:motif_inj} may take a while to terminate.
-(It is inversely proportional to the probability that a random homomorphism under the probability distribution $\pi_{F\rightarrow \G}$ is injective.)
+When there are only a few injective homomorphisms $F \hookrightarrow \G$ relative to the number of homomorphisms $F\rightarrow \G$, the rejection step (i.e., the while loop) in Algorithm~\ref{alg:motif_inj} may take a while to terminate. ({The number of rejections until termination} is inversely proportional to the probability that a random homomorphism under the probability distribution $\pi_{F\rightarrow \G}$ is injective.)
 For example, this is the case when $\G$ is the network \dataset{Coronavirus PPI} and $F$ is a $k$-chain motif with $k \ge 21$. }